 So figure on two weeks.
 If you can spare more than two weeks, you'll be fine.
 You'll do the whole trip and have fun along the way.
 Of course, if you can spare two years you might just get to see everything.

 If you've got your own wheels it's kind-of nice to think of starting at either the Canadian or Mexican border, and driving all the way to the other end.
 It's a nice notion but it's not always practical.

 If you're flying into Seattle why drive almost to Vancouver only to turn round and come back again?
 Likewise if you arrive in San Diego, don't feel you need to drive to Mexico before you can begin your journey.
 By all means do it if you want to, if that's your personal goal, but don't feel guilty if you can't make it.
 You get extra time to enjoy the real fun bits, and that's more important to our way of thinking.

 Sure, no problem.
-Fly into San Diego or Seattle, pick up a rental car and hit the road for two weeks.
-You will have to pay extra for a one-way drop fee, and one of our website visitors reported a charge as high as $500.
+Fly into San Diego or Seattle, pick up a rental car and hit the road for two-three weeks.
+You will have to pay extra for a one-way drop fee, and one of our website visitors reported a charge as high as $500 for a one-way rental.
 It would be cheaper to drive back the fast Interstate route, which can be done in 2-3 days, and return your car to the same place.
 Even two nights in motels and the gas won't come to $500!

 Or there's another alternative: take the train.
 If you can get a good return flight deal flying in and out of the same airport, why not drive one way and catch the Amtrak back again?
 Or do the train journey first, pick up a car, and drive slowly back?
 The Amtrak Coast Starlight is one of the USA's most beautiful train rides, and it goes between Seattle and Los Angeles every day.